GM23502/GM23502_GM04_2024/README.md

 # GM23502_GM04_2024
 Repository with an executable Jupyter Notebook with the same code as on the assignment that has been handed in by GM23502 for GM04 Advanced Bioinformatics.

-In this repository, the file with the code, "GM23502_GM04_Notebook.ipynb", is saved with the code having been run and the output being printed.
+The file with the code, "GM23502_GM04_Notebook.ipynb", is saved with the code having been run and the output being printed.

 ### To run the code independently